British Heritage

 Emma Rothschild - Economic Historian - britishheritage.org

-From 1978 to 1988, she was an associate professor at MIT in the Department of Humanities and the Program on Science, Technology, and Society and also taught at the École des Hautes Études en Sciences Sociales in Paris, France.
-She then was a Fellow at King's College, Cambridge, and continues to be an honorary Professor of History and Economics at the Cambridge History faculty.
+Throughout her career, Emma Rothschild has held esteemed positions at various institutions, cementing her status as a leading figure in economic history.
+From 1978 to 1988, she served as an associate professor at MIT in the Department of Humanities and the Program on Science, Technology, and Society.
+During this time, she also imparted her knowledge at the École des Hautes Études en Sciences Sociales in Paris, France, broadening her international academic influence.

 Reviews (0)